atmcgrath/workshops/creative-coding.md

 - **find**: search among your game resources
 - **inventory**: keep track of items and variables

+# Your turn! {.scrollable}

+- Give your game a title
+- Customize your colors
+- Create two rooms and customize them with tiles
+- Create an exit to link the two rooms
+- Place a sprite and some items (use 'paint')
+- Edit and add dialogs
+- Play your game to test it out!

+## Challenges

+- Customize your avatar, sprites, tiles, and items
+- Create a locked exit dialog to impose conditions
+- Customize music and blips
+- Look at your game 'data' (under 'game' window): what do you see?

 # Planning your game {background-color="indigo"}

 ## Storyboarding